“Insanity in individuals is something rare but in groups, parties, nations and epochs, it is the rule.”

-SOCAFRICA controls much of AFRICOM’s direct missions, including the Combined Joint Task Force – Horn of Africa, which conducts operations in East Africa to protect U.S. interests – (oil).
+SOCAFRICA controls much of AFRICOM’s direct missions, including the Combined Joint Task Force – Horn of Africa, which conducts operations in East Africa to protect U.S. interests – (0il & REM).

-IMAGE: Eastern Africa – Containing the Horn of Africa (Somalia, Ethiopia, Eritrea, Djibouti).
-The map above depicts the progression of poverty – ironically the area is one of the most oil-laden and rare-earth-mineral rich areas in the world.
-So where is the money going?
+Eastern Africa contains the Horn of Africa (Somalia, Ethiopia, Eritrea, Djibouti).
+Even though poverty is rampant in large areas of the region – the area is one of the most oil-laden and rare-earth-mineral rich areas in the world.

-In a recent article by geo-political analyst Tony Cartalucci, we are given a concise breakdown of how these terror outfits are used and funded by Western interests:
+In a recent article by global researcher and analyst Tony Cartalucci, we are given a concise breakdown of how these terror outfits are used and funded by Western interests:

-The ousting of Muammar Gaddafi has allowed terror linked rebels to form a shadow government in Libya.
+The ousting of Muammar Gaddafi has allowed terror linked rebels to form a puppet regime in Libya.
 Abd-Rabbo al-Barassi, the purported head of the Barqa government, was recently quoted stating the goals of his new government: